lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 In the use case, the Verifier is assumed to be in possession of the certificate chain already or the Verifier directly trusts the Attestation Key and therefore no certificate chain is needed.
-As a result, a single EvidenceBundle is included in a CSR that contains a single EvidenceStatement without the CertificateAlternatives structure. {{fig-single-attester}} shows this use case.
+As a result, a single EvidenceBundle is included in a CSR that contains a single EvidenceStatement without the CertificateChoices structure. {{fig-single-attester}} shows this use case.

 ~~~ aasvg
   +--------------------+